LearnOnDemandSystems/guides/cloud-slice/cloud-slice.md

 6. [Add Cloud Slice support to your lab profile(s\)](#add-cloud-slice-support-to-your-lab-profiles).
 7. [(Optional) Add a Cloud Exam to your lab profile(s) if you want the labs scored](#add-a-cloud-exam-to-your-lab-profiles).

-## Enable Cloud Slice Support in your cloud platform
+## Enable Cloud Slice Support in Your Cloud Platform

-To expose the Cloud Slice capability to your lab(s), you must first grant the OneLearn Lab on Demand platform access to the cloud platform that your students will be using from within your lab(s).
+To expose the Cloud Slice capability to your lab(s), you must first grant the OneLearn Lab on Demand (LOD) platform access to the cloud platform that your students will be using within your lab(s).
 The steps required to grant this access depend on the cloud platform that you are working with.

-> **An important note about lab scalability in a cloud platform**
+> **An important note about lab scalability in a cloud platform:**
 >
-> OneLearn Lab on Demand will automatically load balance Cloud Slices across the pool of subscriptions that Cloud Slice labs are configured to use.
-In order to take advantage of this load balancing functionality so that your cloud resources are managed properly, you may have to repeat several tasks on each cloud platform where you will be provisioning Cloud Slices.
+> LOD will automatically load balance Cloud Slices across the pool of subscriptions that Cloud Slice labs are configured to use.
+To take advantage of this load balancing functionality so that your cloud resources are managed properly, you may have to repeat several tasks on each cloud platform where you will be provisioning Cloud Slices.
 You also need to ensure that any limits on resources that are imposed by your cloud platform are configured appropriately to support your lab requirements.
 The combination of load balancing and appropriately configured resource limits are essential to allow your Cloud Slice labs to scale to support all students registered for your labs.
 See the documentation specific to the cloud platform you are using for more details on how to set that up.

-Please choose one of the following cloud platforms to learn how you can grant the required access to that platform.
+Select one of the following cloud platforms to learn how you can grant the required access to that platform.
 If the platform listed is not a hyperlink, that platform is not yet supported for Cloud Slice labs.

 1. [Microsoft Azure][azure-setup]
 2. Amazon Web Services (coming soon)